Pelkie, Michigan

-Pelkie is an unincorporated community in Baraga County in the U.S. state of Michigan.
-The community is on the Sturgeon River in the northeast part of Baraga Township.
+Pelkie is an unincorporated community and census-designated place (CDP) in Baraga County in the U.S. state of Michigan.
+The CDP had a population of 51 at the 2020 census, which ranks it the second-least populated CDP in the state of Michigan.
+The community is located along the Sturgeon River in the northeast portion of Baraga Township.

 History

 Pelkie was settled by French Canadians in about 1885, and was first known as "King's Landing" and was renamed Pelkie after an early settler, William Pelkie.
 Finns who settled there initially called the place Kyrö, after the place they came from in Finland; however, Kyro Location is now regarded as a distinct town from Pelkie.
 The name became Kuro after a railroad was built through the area.
 Because many Finns settled in the area, the Finnish name Pelkinen has been suggested as the original.
 However, the name actually was derived from a former French-Canadian settler.
 It was a station on the Mineral Range Railroad, and a post office was established on April 30, 1903.
 The Pelkie ZIP code 49958 serves areas in the north and northwest of Baraga Township in Baraga County, as well as an area of northeast Laird Township, southwest Elm River Township, and southern Portage Township in Houghton County.